 - Reactive - unstable, reacting violently with water or other substances which may form explosive mixtures or toxic gases.

 - Toxic - exhibiting concentrations of listed toxic substances through the Toxicity Characteristic Leaching Procedure (TCLP) test.

 2. Substances containing concentrations of Heavy Metals, such as fluorescent bulbs, thermostats, thermometers, computer monitors, mercury oxide, lead acid or nickel cadmium (NiCad) batteries.

 5. Radioactive materials.

-6. Biohazardous or Biomedical (infectious/red bag) wastes, including all types of needles, syringes, blades or sharps.
+6. Biohazardous or Biomedical (infectious/red bag) waste, including all types of needles, syringes, blades or sharps.

-8. Liquid Wastes including, but not limited to, paints, solvents and fuels.
+8. Liquid Waste including, but not limited to, paints, solvents, and fuels.

 10. Crankcase Oil.